knewter/bsh/readme.md

 The following is rough outline of the project.

-BSH, short for "browser shell", is a web browser interface and an environment which provides a command interpreter with common utilities for supporting operations on local devices and hypermedia information systems.
+Bsh is a web browser interface and an environment which provides a command interpreter with common utilities for supporting operations on local devices and hypermedia information systems.